Skip to content

 • Make it lighter.
 Use ground turkey or ground chicken instead of beef if preferred.

 • Leftover hamburger.
-Save a step by using leftover hamburgers that have been chopped up.
+Save a step by using my leftover baked hamburgers recipe that have been chopped up.
 In fact, that’s the history of how the founder of Wendy’s created this chili recipe.

 • Add butter.
 Some readers have found that adding 1 Tablespoon of butter at the end provides richness and mellows out some of the more robust flavors.
 Try it if you’d like!